TesfaAsmara/smart-ls/README.md

 ```
 ## Usage

-Run `python smart-ls` in your terminal to start the app.
+Run `python smart-ls.py` in your terminal to start the app.
 Smart-ls will display the contents of your current directory, sorted by the last access time.